eventjumbler/selenium-container-autoscale/README.md

 containers before they are required.

 * It doesn't fail gracefully when you exceed your hyper.sh container quota.
 This is max 10 containers by default, to increase this you can contact them.

+* Each selenium node runs selenium grid's hub, which is unnecessary.
+It's simply how I initially got it running during development and haven't changed it yet.
+I'm guessing the hub can run on the proxy server.

 ## Contributing